closerdao/tdf-game-guide/01_introduction/README.md

 # 📜 INTRODUCTION

-**WELCOME** to the TDF Game Guide introduction.
+**WELCOME** to the TDF Community Guide introduction.
 This section will help you understand how our community works.

 > *"Regenerate more than you consume."*